Storm Highway by Dan Robinson

 Day 7: North-central Oklahoma cap bust

 The cap wins today.
 We (Justin Teague, Greg McLaughlin and I) targeted the Enid, OK area, where two intersecting boundaries and great instability held some potential if storms could initiate - which they never did.
 Just now arriving back in Tulsa.
-Most likely will be observing again in central or southwest Oklahoma tomorrow.
+Most likely will be chasing again in central or southwest Oklahoma tomorrow.

 A few snaps from today - Oklahoma wheat field near Hennesey, classic Great Plains: